rcforte/dotfiles/GrokkingAdvancedSystemDesignInterview.md

 ## Replication

-- Dynamo replicates data asynchronously on the background, and only for a few nodes (the replication factor) in the instance.
-Each key is assigned a coordinator node, which is the first node of the range.
+- Dynamo replicates data asynchronously on the background, and only for a few nodes (as defined by the replication factor) in the cluster.
+Each key is assigned a **coordinator node**, which is the first hash range.
 It is important to note that some nodes may be down when the write is happening, which means some instances may have a different version of the values, which is a consistency problem.
-This will be solved with ***vector clocks***.
+This will be solved with **vector clocks**.
 If the replication factor is N, then Dynamo will store N versions of the data in the cluster.

 - Preference list is the list of nodes that will maintain the replica of the key-value written.
-It will be the first node in the range, followed by the next N-1 nodes clockwise.
+It will have more than N nodes.
+It will be the firsts N-1 clockwise nodes after the coordinator node in the hash range.
+Some of these nodes might be down, which means it won't **necessarily** be the N-1 nodes in next to the coordinator in the ring.

-- *Sloppy quorum and handling of temporary failures:* A read/write is not successful if it is not completed in all healthy nodes of the preference list.
+- *Sloppy quorum and handling of temporary failures:* A read/write is not successful if it is not completed in at least N-1 healthy nodes of the preference list.

 - *Hinted-handoff:* When Dynamo reads/writes, it needs a sloppy quorum.
 If some of the nodes of the quorum are down, Dynamo will find the next node